Griffon: Spelling out All Object Locations at Any Granularity with Large Language Models: Introduction

-In order to validate the object perception capability with accurate localization of our framework, we conduct comprehensive experiments on public datasets. \textbf{Griffon} achieves the state-of-the-art results on RefCOCO series\cite{yu2016modeling, nagaraja2016modeling} and the results on par with the expert model on detection dataset MSCOCO\cite{lin2014microsoft}.
-To summarize, the contributions are as follows:\begin{enumerate} \item We first introduce a language-prompted localization dataset that consists of 6M basic pre-training data and 500K instruction-following data, encompassing various types of localization-related scenarios. \item We present \textbf{Griffon}, a unified LVLM-based baseline without extra structures.
-It is capable of localizing all objects at any granularity based on free-form input texts. \item We have conducted comprehensive experiments on REC datasets RefCOCO series and object detection dataset MSCOCO 2017. \textbf{Griffon} achieves new state-of-the-art results on RefCOCO series and approach the performance of detection expert model.
+In order to validate the object perception capability with accurate localization of our framework, we conduct comprehensive experiments on public datasets. \textbf{Griffon} achieves the state-of-the-art results on RefCOCO series\cite{yu2016modeling, nagaraja2016modeling} and Flickr30K Entities \cite{plummer2015flickr30k} and the results on par with the expert model on detection dataset MSCOCO\cite{lin2014microsoft}.
+To summarize, the contributions are as follows:\begin{enumerate} \item We first introduce the Language-prompted Localization Dataset that consists of nearly 6M basic pre-training data and 900K instruction-following data, encompassing all four possible localization-related scenarios and over 76K object categories. \item We present \textbf{Griffon}, a unified LVLM-based baseline without extra structures.
+It is capable of localizing all objects at any granularity based on free-form input texts. \item We have conducted comprehensive experiments on REC datasets RefCOCO series, phrase grounding dataset Flickr30K Entities, and object detection dataset MSCOCO 2017. \textbf{Griffon} achieves new state-of-the-art results on RefCOCO series and Flickr30K Entities and approaches the performance of the detection expert model. \end{enumerate}